brandonica/onica-final/README.md

 5) Security group allowing http traffic only from the load balancer to the auto scaling group

 This was achieved in the following manner:
 The OnicaASGSG sets this rule.
 However, due to the lack of public IPs, the auto scaling group instances are not reachable from outside the network.
-However, to meet this requirement I created a ASG security group that explicitly created a rule using the SourceSecurityGroupName of the ELB:
+However, to meet this requirement I created a ASG security group that explicitly created a rule using the SourceSecurityGroupId of the ELB:

 `SourceSecurityGroupId" : { "Ref" :  "OnicaELBASB" }`